Welcome to Jeff Loughlin's Home Page

 - edX.org - Take online courses from MIT, Harvard, UC Berkeley, and others.
 Access coursework, video lectures, labs, from some of the best professors in the world at some of the best universities in the world.
 All for free.

-Note: I run a Tor router from this server because I believe online privacy is important.
-For information
+Note: I run a Tor node from this server because I believe online privacy is important.
+If you've come here because